 Reason 3 to leave Santo Domingo: You’ll be always the Gringo.
 No matter what.

 A foreigner always remains a foreigner.
-You look different, talk different with an accent, dress different, have different mimic and gestures than the local population and of course a complete different background.
+You look different, talk differently with an accent, dress differently, have different mimics and gestures than the local population, and of course a completely different background.

 That’s so far absolutely normal and acceptable.
 But compared to many other Latin American countries, I did not feel everywhere welcome in the Dominican Republic.
 Neither in Santo Domingo.
 This hasn’t anything to do with the typical magic of a big urban city and the difficulties to integrate into and to adapt to running systems.

 Compared to all the other Latin American countries, people in the streets treat you always as a money donation machine.
 They made me feel like I was owing to them something.
 Some were not even happy with the coins bakshish happy that I gave them and demanded more.

 A real story about a shoeshine boy in Santo Domingo

 I remember one situation with my (Dominican) girlfriend at Plaza Colón which is the main square in Santo Domingo.
 One of these typical young Dominican shoeshine boys came to us when we sat on a park bench.
 We both wore flip-flops and sandals, so there was nothing else but our toenails to polish.

 He begged for money, came up with the typical stories to tell, etc. My favorite answer (“No”) was ignored and became effectless because he insisted and finally found a way to receive some help from us.